 NRP-CAS stands for Network Resource Planning and Contribution Accounting.
 Note that recently, contributors to Valueflows, which have also contributed to the development of the OVN model, have started to use the expression Network Requirements Planning.

-Network Resource Planning (NRP) replaces Enterprise Resource Planning (ERP), such as SAP.
+Network Resource / Requirements Planning (NRP) replaces Enterprise Resource Planning (ERP), such as SAP.

 NOTE: in some old Sensorica documents you might find only the term VAS (value accounting system).
 The term NRP-VAS started to be used in 2015, and was replaced by NRP-CAS in 2017.